cwendorf/EASI/docs/Functions/Extensions.md

 ## About the EASI Extensions

-### Installation of Available Extensions
+### Installation of the Available Extensions

 EASI extentions are files that extend the functions beyond the original vision for EASI.
-The EASI extensions parallel the basic categories of analyses but add the following:
+The EASI extensions parallel the primary categories of analyses but add the following:

 **_analyzeExtension.R_** (`analyzeMeans`, `analyzeDifference`, and `analyzeContrast` wrappers that combine the estimate, plot, test, and standardize functions for single-factor between- and within-subjects designs)
 ```r